Eric D. Chapman

 Prior to joining CowanPerry, Eric worked as a summer associate with LeClairRyan at their Blacksburg office, and as a paralegal at Charlson Bredehoft Cohen & Brown in Reston, Virginia.
 During law school, he served as a judicial intern for The Honorable James G. Welsh, United States Magistrate Judge for the Western District of Virginia, and as a yearlong extern for The Honorable Rebecca B. Connelly, United States Bankruptcy Judge for the Western District of Virginia.
 Additionally, while at Washington & Lee University School of Law, Eric was selected as a Burks Scholar, and taught legal research and writing skills to first-year law students.

-Eric has been recognized by Virginia “Super Lawyers” as a Rising Star for Employment & Labor Law [2017-present], and is also an Associate Member of the Ted Dalton American Inns of Court.
-Previously, he was appointed as the 27th Circuit Representative for the Virginia State Bar Association’s Young Lawyers Conference from 2014-2015.
-Eric is a Community Advisor for the Community Foundation of the New River Valley.
-He also served as a Board Member of the New River Valley Chapter of Mental Health America from 2014-2015.
+Eric has been recognized by Virginia “Super Lawyers” as a Rising Star for Employment & Labor Law (2017-present), 2021 Best Lawyers®: Ones To Watch inaugural edition, recognizing extraordinary lawyers who have been in private practice for less than 10 years for Commercial Litigation, and is on the Executive Committee of the Ted Dalton American Inns of Court.
+He serves on the Board of Directors for the Community Foundation of the New River Valley, and is a Board Member and Legislative Chair of the New River Valley Chapter of the Society for Human Resource Management (SHRM).

 Washington & Lee University School of Law, JD, 2013, magna cum laude